abrarahmed04/abrarahmed04/README.md

 ### 👨‍💻 About Me

-🎓 Final-year CS student with strong foundations in full-stack development, algorithms, and software design
+🎓 Final-year CS student with strong foundations in data structures & algorithms, software design, computer architecture, operating systems, databases, and distributed systems.
-💡 Interested in backend engineering, DevOps, and AI integration
-📚 Currently focused on building scalable applications and sharpening my system design skills
-🌱 Always learning — from cloud infrastructure to performance optimization
+💡 Exploring the world of Big Data, Data Science, Machine Learning, and AI — always curious about where tech meets impact 📚 Currently focused on developing data-driven projects, experimenting with AI tools, and expanding my understanding of intelligent systems
-📍 Based in the Greater Toronto Area (GTA), open to co-op and full-time opportunities
+🌱 Lifelong learner - open to opportunities that blend tech, insight, and real-world problem solving 📍 Dual citizen 🇨🇦🇺🇸 based in the Greater Toronto Area & the New York Metropolitan Area - open to remote, hybrid, or in-person roles

 ---